sgtxn/anio/README.md

 - `go.lintTool` set to `golangci-lint`
 - `go.lintOnSave` set to `package` preferably

+`make lint` will execute the linter manually in terminal.
+`make lint_fix` will attempt to fix some of the issues.
-For manual runs execute `make lint`, see the Makefile for further info.
+See the Makefile for further info.